kedacore/keda-docs/content/docs/2.9/scalers/datadog.md

       query: "sum:trace.redis.command.hits{env:none,service:redis}.as_count()"
       # Required: according to the number of query result, to scale the TargetRef
       queryValue: "7"
-      # Optional: How to aggregate results for multi-query queries.
-Default: 'max'
-      queryAggregator: "max"
       # Optional: The time window (in seconds) to retrieve metrics from Datadog.
 Default: 90
       age: "120"
       # Optional: The metric value to return to the HPA if a metric value wasn't found for the specified time window